-Erica ericoides, previously known as Blaeria ericoides, is a dense, woody shrub that grows to 1 m in height and as wide.
+Erica ericoides, commonly known as heathlike heath and previously as Blaeria ericoides, is a dense, woody shrub that grows to 1 m in height and as wide.
 The leaves are short, stubby and hairy, growing in tight clusters.

-It is found on lower fynbos slopes from the Cape Peninsula to around Bredasdorp, one of many Western Cape endemics.
+The plants are found on lower fynbos slopes from the Cape Peninsula to around Bredasdorp, one of many Western Cape Erica endemics.
 The plant still has a stable population early in the 21st century.

 This photo was taken on Table Mountain during March (Bond and Goldblatt, 1984; iSpot).